 - Shows you the date you are back testing (companies that fit your screen on that date)

 - Shows you the saved Template you are using.
 A Template is a saved collection of columns displayed with a screen.

 - The closing stock price on the date you are back testing.
 The date shown in 2.

-- The second closing price you selected when you ran the historical screener.
+- The second closing price date you selected.

 If the returns look unusual or funny

 If the returns of companies in your back rest look unusual or funny, -100% or no return for example.
 You will have to do a bit of research as the back test function does not save the last price before a company terminates its listing.
 This may happen when a company gets taken over or goes bankrupt.

 To find the last price the company traded at simply do an internet search with its name.
 An article is sure to come up on what happened to the company.

 Use this price to calculate the company's back tested return.
 The easy solution is to use Microsoft Excel.